FirstHR

 Store the records

-Keep the signed offer, tax forms, permit, and tip-pool documentation organized in one place.
+Keep the signed offer, tax forms, and any permit or tip-pool documentation organized in one place.

 Once your offer is ready, the offer letter template handles the next step, and an onboarding template gives the new hire a structured start.
-FirstHR connects the offer, e-signature, onboarding workflow, training, and document management in one place, so a small restaurant can run the full process, including the food-handler permit and food-safety training, from one system.
+FirstHR connects the offer, e-signature, onboarding workflow, training, and document management in one place, so a small business can run the full process from one system.
 FirstHR is an onboarding and HR platform, not a POS or scheduling tool, and it does not run payroll, so connect those separately.
 Applicant tracking is coming soon to FirstHR.

 Key Takeaways